-Argentium has been unable to continue exploration of its mineral properties and as such has not yet determined whether these properties contain reserves that are economically recoverable.
+Northern Sphere has made significant strides forward as it moves toward production at its 80% owned Arizona silver property.
+As the company continues exploration of its mineral properties in Arizona, it strives to demonstrate these properties contain sufficient reserves that are economically recoverable.
 The recoverability of the amount shown for mineral properties is dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete exploration and development, and upon future profitable production or proceeds from disposition of such properties